-This press statement, Press Released on February 12, 2018, shares our reactions to the Trump Administration’s FY 2019 budget.
+This press statement, released on February 12, 2018, shares our reactions to the Trump administration’s FY 2019 budget.
 It is our belief that this budget would increase poverty and create pain for millions of Americans while undermining our future well-being by reducing investment in education, environmental protection, and by adding hundreds of billions to the national debt.

-“The best thing one can say about President Trump’s FY 2019 budget, which was Press Released today, is that it appears to be dead on arrival.
-The House and Senate has already agreed on the broad outlines of a spending plan that is far different from and, from our perspective, far better than the one proposed by the president.
+“The best thing one can say about President Trump’s FY 2019 budget, which was released today, is that it appears to be dead on arrival.
+The House and Senate have already agreed on the broad outlines of a spending plan that is far different from and, from our perspective, far better than the one proposed by the president.

 “Nevertheless, we should take the budget proposal seriously because it tells us what the president, and presumably his followers, would do if left unconstrained by political opposition.

 “The Trump budget again proposes to repeal the ACA and make deep cuts to traditional Medicaid in addition to rolling back the Medicaid expansion, while eliminating protections for people with pre-existing conditions.